atomisthq/docs/docs/user-guide/spring-agent.md

 ## Removing the Spring Agent

-If you decide that you no longer want to have the agent in your project then all you need to do is remove the `spring-boot-agent` dependency from your project's `pom.xml` and then clean out the `atomist` properties from your `src/main/resources/application.yml` file.
+Remove the agent from your project at any time by deleting the `spring-boot-agent` dependency from your project's `pom.xml` and deleting the `atomist` properties from your `src/main/resources/application.yml` file.